WickedBrat/angular-hasura-boilerplate/hello-world/README.md

 ## About the repo

-- Keep all your applcation related components in the TodoModule.
+- Keep all your applcation related components in the HelloModule.
 - Change values in GraphQL Module for your Hasura App.